-Students ages 13 and younger that are not eligible to join the Cadet Teacher Course may write a 100-word essay to obtain All-Around points.
+Students ages 13 and younger that are unable join the Cadet Teacher Course may write a 100-word essay to obtain All-Around points.
 The topic should be "What the AGM Means to Me".
-If a student has graduated from the Cadet Teacher Course, that student may write a 1000-word essay entitled "What Teaching Means to Me" to obtain All-Around points.
+If a student has graduated from the Cadet Teacher Course, that student may write a 100-word essay entitled "What Teaching Means to Me" to obtain All-Around points.
+All students, regardless of age, are encouraged to write a 25-word essay titled "What Music Means to Me" This essay does not receive All-Around points; the best essay will receive the Elmer Herrick Award.